+The MenACWY vaccine does not offer protection against all types of meningitis, and in particular MenB, the most common cause of bacterial meningitis in the UK.
+So, it's really important to familiarise yourself with the signs and symptoms.
 Identifying meningitis is not always easy.
-Early symptoms can be missed or mistaken for something else, including flu or hangovers - especially at the start of term when so many students are suffering from ‘fresher’s’ flu’.
+Early symptoms can be missed or mistaken for flu, a stomach bug or a hangover - especially at the start of term when so many students are suffering from freshers' flu.

 It's also really important to look out for each other.
 Someone with meningitis or septicaemia can get a lot worse very quickly and may not be able to get the emergency help they need themselves.
 If a friend is unwell, check up on them regularly.